MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Evaluation

-In Figure~\ref{fig:comp}a-e, the accuracy of weights-BRIEF, BRIEF, and FLTrust can be maintained at the same level as the baseline (about 0.97).
-Due to the impacts of misclustering, weights-BRIEF has a 0.02 accuracy gap with FLTrust.
-BRIEF (with DP noise) commits a roughly 0.01 accuracy loss as compared to weights-BRIEF.
-The accuracy of others decreases with the increase in malicious clients, especially when $\xi\geq0.5$, the accuracy may drop abruptly to the same level of FedAvg without defense.
-For the ASR of BA, apart from FLTrsut, BRIEF and weights-BRIEF, all the remaining methods suddenly increase to 1 at $\xi$=0.4/0.5.
-Since EA has better attack ability (than BA), weights-BRIEF and BRIEF suffer from a nearly 0.08 gap to FLTrust.
-And the ASR of others may raise from $\xi=0.1$ and finally reach 1.0 at $\xi=0.5$.
-For \emph{Median}, the median value obtained by the server has a high probability of being malicious because malicious clients take a major proportion.
-The same reason could be used to explain the infeasibility of \emph{Trim-mean} or \emph{Krum}. \emph{FLGUARD} indicates that a small-size cluster should be a malicious group, and thus, it is easy to confirm malicious clients via clustering.
+In Figure~\ref{fig:comp}a-d, the accuracy of \texttt{(weights-)MUDGUARD} and \texttt{EIFFeL-(FLTrust/Zeno++)} can be maintained at the same level as the baseline (about 0.97).
+Due to the impacts of misclustering, \texttt{weights-MUDGUARD} has a 0.02 accuracy gap with \texttt{EIFFeL-FLTrust}. \texttt{MUDGUARD} (with DP noise) commits a roughly 0.01 accuracy loss as compared to \texttt{weights-MUDGUARD}.
+The accuracy of others decreases with the increase in malicious clients, especially when $\xi\geq0.5$, the accuracy drops abruptly to the same level of \texttt{FedAvg} without defense.
+For the ASR of AA and BA, apart from \texttt{EIFFeL-(FLTrust/Zeno++)}, \texttt{MUDGUARD} and \texttt{weights-MUDGUARD}, all the remaining methods suddenly increase to 1 at $\xi$=0.4/0.5.
+Since EA has better attack ability (than AA and BA), \texttt{weights-MUDGUARD} and \texttt{MUDGUARD} suffer from a nearly 0.08 gap to \texttt{EIFFeL-FLTrust}.
+The ASR of others can raise from $\xi=0.1$ and finally reach 1.0 at $\xi=0.5$. \texttt{SignSGD} only limits the magnitude of malicious updates rather than filtering them out.
+Still, it can provide a certain level of defense (Figure~\ref{fig:comp}) when there is a low malicious proportion ($\xi$=0.1-0.2) (compared to \texttt{FedAvg} having an average of 0.3 higher testing accuracy under untargeted attacks, and an average lower ASR of 0.4 under targeted attacks).
+As the number of malicious clients rises, its robustness drop to the level of \texttt{FedAvg} w/o defense.